svrbrndmg/really-simple-rps/README.md

 # really-simple-rps
-A simple python version of the classic children's game, played for 5 rounds.
+A simple python version of the classic children's game Rock, Paper, Scissors, played for 5 rounds.
+Feel free to create new branches of this :p

+Peace,

+/SvrBrnDmg